dirkkelly/dirkkelly/content/collapse/im-sick-of-this-gun-debate-2018-03.md

 ---
-title: I'm Sick of This Gun Debate
+title: I'm Sick of This Gun Debate, Killer Mike is Right!
 subtitle: It's not even a debate, it's just another idealogy laced fight between the lower classes, a distraction from the real threat of Empire.
 date: 2018-03-25 21:52:17 -0400